ChintanJoshi14/Fundamentals-for-Everyone/README.md

-## This repository contains the practice files created duirng the learning phase.
+### This repository contains the Notes/practice files made during the learning phase.
-## Index:
-  **-pricingPage.html ->** learned to make payment page using card layout.
-Developed using HTML, CSS, and Bootstrap.

 <!---
 ChintanJoshi14/ChintanJoshi14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.